nadeeravista/silverstripe-docker/README.md

 ### Step 1 - Give the the following permission
 Composer runtime is located in the host file system and volume mounted for the container.
-Hose file need permission for running composer command inside the container
+Host file need permission for running composer command inside the container

 Give he the following permission for the bin/composer